 Someone may recall pleasant memories while watching the next video.
 Here we can see the qBasic interface.
 Although essential, it felt quite friendly.
 From website:

 At that age the artificial mind seemed something that could eventually be done.
 I thought I just needed to teach a few ideas to my pc, through some smart coding.
 Those first ideas could seed and let my artificial brain grok more complex thoughts, and so on.
 My qBasic, a 386 pc – Hard disk 50 Mb, Ram 4 Mb – seemed ok.
 Easy.
 But I needed to learn some electronics first.
 A robot wouldn’t sprout without a body.

-A quarter of a century has past: technology grew exponentially more powerful, but the problem is still unsolved.
+A quarter of a century has past: technology grew exponentially more powerful, but the problem of general artificial intelligence is still unsolved.